Is It Better to Unsubscribe or Mark as Spam? What 16 Email Experts Say

 Report Deceptive Subject Lines as Spam

-I recall receiving an email with the subject line "Payment failed on your last order," which surprised me as I manage hundreds of client tools and software subscriptions.
-Upon opening the email, I discovered it was merely a generic cold pitch for a financial tool I had never even heard of.
+I recall receiving an email with the subject line "Payment failed on your last order," which upon opening was merely a generic cold pitch for a financial tool I had never heard of.
 This wasted my time, disrupted my productive process, and made me much less inclined to trust any further communication from that company.
-At that point, I felt that reporting it as spam was the only sensible solution.
+Reporting it as spam was the only sensible solution.

 Mark Fraudulent Prize Offers as Spam

 When I get an email giving me a bogus prize, I do not just erase the mail but I mark it as spam.
-Such emails are meant to entice me by offering me some substantial prize or financial gain, and thus by getting my personal information or selling it to other entities.
+Such emails are meant to entice me by offering some substantial prize or financial gain, and thus by getting my personal information or selling it to other entities.
 Marking the email as spam would be more effective since my inbox will remain safe and the concerned email provider will learn to give me a clear filter on similar emails.
-This action protects me from ongoing risks and keeps unwanted & potentially harmful emails from reaching me again.
-It is a simple, but important step to take in managing unwanted emails.
+This action protects me from ongoing risks and keeps unwanted and potentially harmful emails from reaching me again.

 Are You Ready To Experience The Difference?